foldedtoad/dwm3000/README.md

 * This project assumes some familiarity with the Zephyr RTOS.
 Zephyr is relativey easy to install and learn, and there are good tutorials available which explain how to establish a working version of Zephyr on your development system.

-* The example projects have been developed using the PCA10040 and the DWS3000 Arduino-shield board.
+* The example projects have been developed using the DWS3000 Arduino-shield plugged into either the PCA10040 or PCA10056 board.

 ### Overview of Changes from Decawave's SDK code
 The major changes from the original Decawave project are:
 * Use a custom shield-board DTS definition: the "DWM3000".
 * Port SPI-bus access and GPIO access.
-* Most of the porting effort entailed changes to the "platform" directory modules.
+* Most of the porting effort entailed changes to the "platform" directory modules, which is where the `io` drivers (SPI & GPIO) for the DWM3000 exist.
+* Little changes were made in the `decadriver` directory, which is where the "functional" driver for the DWM3000 exists.
 * The original code had comment lines which extended well past 80 columns.
 This is inconvienent for development within VMs on laptops where screen real-estate limited.
 So the code was reformatted to 80-column max lines.
 It's just easier to read and understand: that is the point of examples, right?!

 ### Supported Development OSes